 You can prep your cheese board in advance, and it takes less than 20 minutes to prepare.
 Just style the board an hour or two before guests arrive and keep the perishable items refrigerated until 30-45 minutes prior to the party start time.
 Remember: cheese needs to sweat.
 You don’t want to be serving it cold.
 Since you won’t be busy preparing appetizers at the last minute, you can focus on finishing dinner, or maybe even greet guests and mingle with them while dinner finishes itself.

-You want the board to look bountiful, so don’t be shy when it comes to quantities and everything spilling over in cornucopia fashion.
-Place a wooden board on the table or whatever surface you’ll be serving from.
-Then begin to map things out: place the foundation, the cheese and meat (still in their packaging), and then begin to build layers around that base.
+You want the board to look bountiful, so don’t be shy when it comes to everything spilling over in cornucopia fashion.
+To start styling, place a wooden board on the surface you’ll be serving from.
+Then begin to map things out: place the foundation, the cheese and meat (still packaged), and then begin to build layers around that base.
 You literally want to layer and pile the pieces together.
 Think about what your guests might want to eat together, and place those things next to each other.
-Use bowls to contain things like jelly and honey and smaller nuts, but don’t be afraid to let the nuts spill out of their vessels onto the board.
+Use bowls for things like jelly and honey and smaller nuts, but don’t be afraid to let the nuts spill onto the board.
 Items like apricots, meat, and dried cranberries don’t even need a bowl; just make a pile and allow them to cascade as they will.
 That’s how you’ll achieve the lush, bountiful look we’re going for.
 You basically don’t want to see the serving board, so fill in all the gaps!